Virginia woman sentenced for random stabbings at Bangor Mall

 “She didn’t know the victims.
 She had nothing against them.
 There was no overt reason why she would commit the offenses,” Anderson said Tuesday.

 Ellis could have received a maximum sentence of 10 years on each charge.
 But Anderson sentenced her to five years suspended sentence and three years probation on the first aggravated assault count.
 She received a seven-year sentence with all but three years suspended, plus another three years probation, on the second.
+With time served, Ellis will spend about another year in prison.

 Anderson made reference several times to Ellis having a “psychological condition and mental health aspects” to her case — which he said had a bearing on his ruling — and to her telling Farmington police when she turned herself in that the attacks hours earlier were “unprovoked ’cause I am not well.”